 Ease of Setup

-The B-Agile 3 took us 5:42 minutes to set up.
-This time includes unpacking the stroller from the box up to fully assembled and ready to use.
-It requires no tools to assemble, and the manual is only average.
+The B-Agile 3 took us 5:42 minutes to set up, which is an average time.
+This includes unpacking the stroller from the box to fully assembled.
+It requires no tools to assemble, but the manual is only average.
 This stroller is very easy to put together compared to some of the competition.

 The B-Agile earned a 6 of 10 for maneuverability.
 This is one point lower than the Baby Jogger City Mini that earned a 7.
-This stroller's three leg design makes it good at navigating tight spaces, and it is so easy to push and turn you can often do it one handed depending on the terrain.
+This stroller's three-leg design makes it good at navigating tight spaces, and it is so easy to push and turn you can often do it one handed depending on the terrain.
 Moving off-road is only a little more difficult as it rolls easily through grass, as long as you don't try to turn.
 It can be a little rough over gravel as the dual front wheel can catch on smaller bumps and rocks causing the stroller to struggle to stay on course.
-We were unable to push this stroller over a 1 in curb, and popping up onto a curb is about average with a stiff handlebar to keep things steady.

 The tires are foam filled plastic, which isn't as nice as rubber, but they are larger than other plastic wheels which translates to a smoother ride.
-We think passengers and pushers will be comfortable using the B-Agile 3.
+We think passengers, as well as pushers, will be comfortable using the B-Agile 3.

 Weight and Folded Size

-This stroller earned a 5 of 10 for quality compared to the competition.
-The B-Agile 3 has a nicer shaped frame than the Baby Jogger City Mini, which translated into less axle kicking while strolling.
-The fabric is skin friendly and made with ripstop material.
+This stroller earned a 5 of 10 for quality.
+The B-Agile 3 has a nicer shaped frame than the Baby Jogger City Mini, which translates into less axle kicking while strolling.
+The fabric is skin-friendly and made with ripstop material.
 The overall look is simple and functional without a lot of fluff or standout features or materials.
-The frame has little flex (even when curb popping), and the components and connections are nicely finished and tightly connected with few to no flaws in construction.
+The frame has little flex, and the components and connections are nicely finished and tight with no real flaws in construction.